neicnordic/sftpbeamer/README.md

 - Delete multiple files/folders
 - Rename a file or folder
 - Create a folder
+- Download a file
+- Download a folder as a zip file

 ##System Overview <a name="overview"></a>
 From [requirements](https://github.com/neicnordic/sftpbeamer/blob/master/requirements.txt), you could find what frameworks and tools are needed.